 Base Station Subsystem: Either a full network or only the access part of a GERAN offering the allocation, release and management of specific radio resources to establish means of connection between an MS and the GERAN.
 A Base Station Subsystem is responsible for the resources and transmission/reception in a set of cells.

-Baseline Implementation Capabilities: Set of Implementation capabilities, in each technical domain, required to enable a UE to support the required Baseline capabilities.

 Basic OR Basic Optimal Routeing

 Basic telecommunication service: This term is used as a common reference to both bearer services and teleservices.